 The only real problem is that even though the picture had been developed to be a Rondo Hatton vehicle, the script reduces the Creeper to something less than a character and more of a prop.
 Instead, the spotlight is stolen by Martin Kosleck and his scenery-chewing performance as crazed sculptor Marcel de Lange.
 Maybe it was something that happened during filming, or maybe this was a sign that Universal was no longer so high on Rondo.
 In either case, he was already under contract, so they were going to make another Creeper movie anyway.

 The Brute Man (1946) as “The Creeper”

-In The Brute Man the Creeper is revealed to have survived his seeming death at the end of the previous movie.
+In The Brute Man the Creeper is revealed to have survived his seeming death at the end of the previous film.
 He returns to his hometown where he goes on a killing spree.
 It’s eventually discovered that the Creeper is a formerly handsome college athlete disfigured by a freak chemical accident, who is taking revenge on those responsible.
-He also falls in love with a blind woman who can’t see how hideous he is – though in the end, he still tries to murder her.
+He also falls in love with a blind woman who can’t see how hideous he is – though he still tries to murder her in the end.

 You may notice that, aside from all the murdering, that sounds like a luridly sensational version of Rondo’s Hollywood bio – a popular football star, disfigured by a gas attack.
 That’s not a coincidence.
 Universal had decided if they were going to exploit Hatton’s deformities, they might as well go all in.